 The NAZIs could demand that the authorities in occupied countries turn over their Jews and also did so in countries allied to them.
 This was, however, not always possible.
 Hitler met with General Franco on the French border at Hendaye on October 23, 1940.
 Hitler had assumed that Franco would be a willing ally given the assistance provided his Nationalist forces during the Civil War.
 Franco refused to enter the War or even allow German troops to transit Spain to attack the British at Gibraltar.
 Franco flatly refused.
 This was in part because of Admiral Canaris, the head of German Military Intelligence.
 Canaris had been apauled by the NAZI brutality he had witnessed in Poland.
 He had worked with Franco during the Civil War and had a close personal relationship with the Generalisimo.
 He told him privately that Hitler was now obsessed with Russia and would not risk any kind of diversion in Spain.
 Thus Franco refused to be cowed.
 Hitler went on to meet Musolini, who had also assissted Franco.
 He told Musolini that, "I would rathger have three or four teeth extracted than go through that again".
 Franco also refused to hand over Spanish or foreign Jews to the NAZIs.
 Franco in fact probably saved more saved more Jews than any other European country.
 He did close the Spanish border in an act of solidarity with the NAZIs, but allowed Jews and others with Portuguese visas to transit Spain.
 Historians debate the actual role of Franco and his ministers and their motivation.
 Because Franco himself is a highly controversial person, many authors have allowed their assessment oif Franco himself affect their assessment of Spain'spolicie toward Jewish refugees.
 Thus available assessments need to be treated with caution.
 The consenus of historians suggest that Spain helped save 20,000-35,000 Jews by letting refugees pass through the country.
-Anotherv5,000 Jews were saved by Spanish diplomats.
+Another 5,000 Jews were saved by Spanish diplomats.

 Jews have a long history in Spain.
 They were for centuries tolerated im both Islamic and Christian kingdoms.
 Jews developed a sophisticated culture in Spain.
 Spain's Jews were expelled by King Ferdinand and Queen Isabella (1492).
 The refugees became known as Sephardic Jews after the fall of Grenada.
 They played an important role in the economic suucss and cultural life in countries like the Netherlands.
 The expulsion of Jews and Moslems by Ferdinand and Isbellaoccured at the same time that Spain burst on the world scene with Columbus' discoveries.
 The gold and silver which poured in to Spain with the conquest of Mexico and Peru made Spain for a time a European super power.
 Spain's subsequent decline is in part due to the decling shipments of bullion.
 Many histoians believe that the impact of repressive policies such as the use of the Inquisition to curtail discent (and free thinking) and the expulsion of the Jews and Moslems were major factors in Spain's decline.
+Spain's Jewish population was so small that it sid not play an important role in the Civil War.
+Many Jews were, however, involved in the international brigades that fought for the Republic.

 NAZI Germany and Fascist Italy beginning in 1936 were also active in Spain helping Franco establish a Fascist regime.
 The Spanish Civil War is often seen as the unveiling of the new German Luftwaffe after Hitler had unilaterally abrogated